sourcegraph/about/blogposts/announcing-sourcegraph-3.7.md

 ![extension registry](images/3.7-extension-icons.png "extension registry")

-Extensions now have the option to include icons.
-This has been done for language extensions and will soon include external services such as Codecov and Sentry.
+Icons have been added to the language extensions in the extension registry, and will soon be added to the external service extensions, such as Codecov and Sentry.

 ## Sourcegraph configuration temporary overrides in the UI

-In Sourcegraph 3.4 we [introduced an optional way to load Sourcegraph configuration from a file or Kubernetes config map](https://about.sourcegraph.com/blog/sourcegraph-3.4#optional-loading-of-configuration-from-the-file-system-or-kubernetes-configmap).
-This helped teams in which Sourcegraph is a critical piece of infrastructure and checking their Sourcegraph configuration into version control was desirable.
-Since then, we’ve heard feedback that it would be nice to be able to make temporary edits in the web UI and diverge from the files on disk intentionally (i.e. to try an option out before committing it).
+Sourcegraph 3.4 [introduced an optional way to load Sourcegraph configuration from a file or Kubernetes config map](https://about.sourcegraph.com/blog/sourcegraph-3.4#optional-loading-of-configuration-from-the-file-system-or-kubernetes-configmap).
+It is helpful for teams with Sourcegraph as a critical piece of infrastructure, to be able to check the Sourcegraph configuration into version control.
+We received feedback that it would be nice to be able to make temporary edits in the web UI and diverge from the files on disk intentionally (i.e. to try an option out before committing it).

 You can now set `EXTSVC_CONFIG_ALLOW_EDITS=true` and `SITE_CONFIG_ALLOW_EDITS=true` to allow the active Sourcegraph configuration to diverge from the file, thus allowing temporary edits.
 For complete details, see [the documentation](https://docs.sourcegraph.com/admin/config/advanced_config_file).